Skip to Content

 Top

-NYC Divorce Lawyers
+New York City Divorce Lawyers

 Approximately 50% of all marriages, including 41% of all first marriages, will end in divorce.
 However, only a few spouses are prepared for the legal steps to start and finalize a divorce.
 This lack of information and preparation can make for headaches and problems as a divorce nears and then progresses.